Joseph M. Ingram, M.D.

 Dr. Joseph Ingram is an orthopedic surgeon who specializes in hand and elbow surgery.
 He joined OrthoAlabama Spine & Sports in 2018 and is dedicated to providing his patients with the compassionate care they need and deserve to get back to an active, healthy lifestyle.

 A native of Petal, Mississippi, Dr. Ingram graduated from Millsaps College with a Bachelor of Science degree in physics.
 He earned his medical degree from The University of Mississippi School of Medicine, where he was awarded the Hattiesburg Physician’s Scholarship and inducted into the Gold Humanism Honor Society that recognizes students who exemplify compassionate patient care.
 After medical school, Dr. Ingram went on to complete his residency training at The University of Alabama at Birmingham School of Medicine.
 He then completed a hand surgery fellowship at The University of Tennessee Health Science Center and the Campbell Clinic in Germantown, Tennessee.

-Dr. Ingram specializes in problems from the elbow to the fingertips, including microvascular surgery, joint replacement for arthritis, and peripheral nerve surgery.
+Dr. Ingram specializes in problems from the elbow to the fingertips, including digital nerve repair, joint replacement for arthritis, and peripheral nerve surgery.
 He also performs surgery for fractures, sports-related injuries of the hand and elbow, and other injuries and conditions affecting the elbow, hand, and wrist.

 He is a member of the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, and the Medical Association of the State of Alabama.